 As you start to feel better, as you get healthier, as you start doing small things for yourself – that are truly positive not just addictions or bandaids — listen as the rage begins to subside.

 You’ll notice that the energy, which previously had been so negative, starts to become neutral and then positive.
-You’ll notice that sitting alone with your thoughts becomes less scary, so the need to indulgent alcohol, food or distractions decreases.
+You’ll notice that sitting alone with your thoughts becomes less scary, so the need to indulge in alcohol, food or distractions decreases.
 You’ll notice that the energy coming out of you is just a bit friendlier and more positive.

 And maybe one day I’ll see you walking on the beach.